syncfusion-content/ej2-grid-docs/ej2-javascript/grid/aggregates/custom-aggregate.md

 **Group Aggregation:** The custom aggregate function will be called with the current group details and the aggregate column object as arguments.

-Here's an example that demonstrates how to use the custom aggregate feature in the JavaScript Grid control:
+Here's an example that demonstrates how to use the custom aggregate feature in the ##Platform_Name## Grid control:

 {% if page.publishingplatform == "typescript" %}